 We participate in the UN Global Compact and support its Ten Principles on human rights, labour, environment and anti-corruption.
 Our reporting details our efforts to implement these principles.
 We support the SDGs1 and their 2030 targets to promote a more sustainable future.
 Through our business model and Responsible Business strategy, we believe we can make the biggest impact on five SDGs.

-UN SDG Targets

-Goal 3 Good health and well-being 3.8 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all
+UN SDG Targets Haleon activity 3.8 Achieve universal health coverage, including financial risk protection, access to quality essential health-care services and access to safe, effective, quality and affordable essential medicines and vaccines for all